Butterfly (Mariah Carey album): Singles

 The song of Carey's career, where the lyrical strokes are as broad and obvious as they are naked.
 Mariah the chanter flawlessly adapts to their singsong style, largely boxing her multi-octave range into a sly, hypnotic melody so that when she really wails at the end, you really feel it.
 Carey lunges toward musical maturity by embracing, not shunning hip-hop.
 This is the height of her elegance and maybe hip-hop-soul's, too.

 While "Breakdown" served as the album's third single in the United States, New Zealand and Australia, "The Roof" was released in Europe.
 It performed weakly on the charts, peaking at number 96 in the United Kingdom, and faring only slightly better in the Netherlands, where it peaked at number 63.
-While not commercially released in the US, the song's music video received heavy rotation on MTV and Vh1, due to the record's popularity.
-"My All" was chosen as the album's fifth and final single.
-The song was the most commercially successful song on Butterfly, becoming Carey's thirteenth chart topper in the US, and reaching the top-ten throughout Europe.
+While not commercially released in the US, the song's music video received heavy rotation on MTV and VH1, due to the record's popularity.

+"My All" was chosen as the album's fifth and final single, and its second commercially released single.
+The song was the most commercially successful song on Butterfly, becoming Carey's thirteenth chart topper in the US, and reaching the top ten throughout Europe.
 In France, "My All" peaked at number six, and was certified silver by the Syndicat National de l'Édition Phonographique (SNEP).
 In the United States, the song finished at number seventeen, on the Billboard Year-End chart, remaining Carey's highest-charting single of 1998.